pujitha105/Exp-1/README.md

 # RESULT:

-Thus the "ATM & BANKING SYSTEM" project created,executed & the output was verified:
+Thus the "ATM & BANKING SYSTEM" project created,executed & the output was verified.